 Travelling with a Concession Myki card is normally cheaper than a Full Fare card, however you must be eligible to apply for a Concession Card.
 If you travel without a valid Myki, or on a concession Myki without a Concession Card, you are at risk of being fined by inspectors.

-International and New Zealand undergraduate students enrolled in full time study will be able to purchase a half-priced annual pass for travel on either all Melbourne metropolitan tram, train and bus services or Bendigo region transport.
-More information about the iUSEpass is available on the PTV website.
-Please note: when the pass is issued it would be valid for 365 days from the time of purchase.
+International and New Zealand undergraduate students enrolled in full time study will be able to purchase half-priced International Student Travel (IST) Passes for travel on either all Melbourne metropolitan tram, train and bus services or Bendigo region transport.
+Passes can be purchased for 90-day, 180-day, or 365-day periods.
+More information about the IST Pass is available on the PTV website.

 All other international students are not entitled to a Student Concession Card unless they are: